Anxiety | WOC Therapy

 Definition and Symptoms of Anxiety Disorder

 Before we can talk about anxiety symptoms, we should answer the question What does anxiety mean?
-When a person feels anxious or has an intense fear and worry about everyday situations for a longer time, we call this a disorder.
+When a person feels anxious or has an intense fear and worry about everyday situations for an extended period of time, we call this an anxiety disorder.
 So what are the five symptoms of anxiety?
 What can anxiety do to your body?
 Here are the most common physical symptoms:

 • Shortness of breath